aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/coldfusion-and-aspose-words-for-java/_index.md

 ## Invoke Static Methods

 Some methods in the Aspose.Words object model are static.
-For example, there is the **detectFileFormat** method that enables you to detect the original format of a file.
+For example, there is the **detectFileFormat** method that allows you to detect the original format of a file.

 **ColdFusion**